deweysasser/locksmith/README.md

     root@server2:
     () rsa ...qWHj8ONgYw== key2

-## OK, I'd like key3 on server2 and let's expire key1 (which will take it out whever it might be found)
+OK, I'd like key3 on server2 and let's expire key1 (which will take it out whever it might be found during update)

     $ locksmith servers add-key key3 root@server2
     Adding to root@server2: